Axially confined binary quantum droplets: ground states and central vortices: Critical rotation frequency

 Figure \ref{fig:critrotfreq} reveals a number of properties exhibited by $\Omega_{\mathrm{c}}$.
 Firstly, as the effective atom number $\widetilde{N}$ increases, the critical rotation frequency $\Omega_{\mathrm{c}}$ decreases.
 This is in agreement with an analogous calculation to those in Secs.~\ref{sec:level4.1} and \ref{sec:level4.2} that was carried out for a purely two-dimensional vortex droplet~\cite{jphysb_53_17_175301_2020}.
 A similar decrease in $\Omega_{\mathrm{c}}$ is observed as the axial trapping frequency $\tilde{\omega}$ is increased and the droplet is subjected to stronger confinement along the $z$-axis.
 Both of these properties are replicated in rotating trapped gaseous BECs~\cite{pra_53_4_2477-2485_1996, pra_55_3_2126-2131_1997} and may be related to how the system becomes increasingly flattened as both $\tilde{\omega}$ and $\widetilde{N}$ grow, \textit{cf.} Figs.~\ref{fig:vortex_Ntil2000} and \ref{fig:vortex_omegatil1}.

 There is good agreement throughout between the numerical and analytical approaches, and the larger the droplet (i.e. higher $\widetilde{N}$), the better the analytical approximation to the numerical value.
 These properties of the critical rotation frequency might be observed experimentally through imparting rotation to an axially trapped droplet analogously to classic studies of rotating trapped Bose gases~\cite{prl_84_5_806-809_2000}.
-The decrease of $\Omega_{\mathrm{c}}$ for larger $\tilde{\omega}$ also complements the enhanced stability of vortex droplets, particularly those of circulation $s > 1$, at a given atom number in two dimensions compared to three-dimensional ones.~\cite{pra_98_6_063602_2018, prl_123_16_160405_2019, jphysb_53_17_175301_2020}
+The decrease of $\Omega_{\mathrm{c}}$ for larger $\tilde{\omega}$ also complements the enhanced stability of other systems, particularly those of circulation $s > 1$, when subjected to flattening along the axis of circulation.
+These include vortex quantum droplets in two dimensions compared to three-dimensional ones~\cite{pra_98_6_063602_2018, prl_123_16_160405_2019, jphysb_53_17_175301_2020} as well as vortex solitons in nonlinear media where the quartic nonlinearity in Eq.~\eqref{eq:denlockedegpe} is replaced by a quintic nonlinearity~\cite{davydova2004stable}.